eislerMeinName/complexPendulum/README.md

-# complex-Pendulum
+# complexPendulum
-Complex-Pendulum is a detailed gym environment of the inverted pendulum RL environment.
+ComplexPendulum is a detailed gym environment of the inverted pendulum RL environment.
 It aims at modelling real-world pendulum systems as accurate as possible.

 > Currently under construction...